spooknik/Photopea-Appimage/README.md

 Download '[Photopea 1.0.0.AppImage](https://github.com/spooknik/Photopea-Appimage/releases/download/1.1.0/Photopea_1.1.0.AppImage)', make executable, and double click.

+If somethings goes wrong or doesn't look right inside the app, delete ~/.config/Photopea.
+This is the cache folder location for the app.

 You can build the source by running build.sh.
 Requires [yarn](https://yarnpkg.com/lang/en/) and Electron

 **Known Issues**